ucsb-cs16/w19/_lab/lab01.md

 ## Create a repo on github in our class organization

-For this lab and all subsequent programming assignments, you should start by creating a repo in the **ucsb-cs16-w19** organization.
+For this lab and all subsequent programming assignments, you should start by creating a repo _in the **ucsb-cs16-w19** organization_.
+**You may not receive any credit for this lab if you do not create the repository under the organization (i.e., do NOT create it in your own account).**

+Make sure that when you create a repo, the **Owner** is the **ucsb-cs16-w19** organization (**NOT** your personal account).

+**Your group needs ONLY ONE repo for this assignment.**
+Because your lab partner is going to be added as a collaborator, you will both have access to the repository, so there is **no need to create a duplicate repo**.

+**IMPORTANT**.
 If you haven't completed the **"Setup GitHub and add yourself to our organization" steps from Lab00**, then make sure you do it now, otherwise, you won't be able to access the organization and follow the steps below.

 When you verified that your GitHub account is associated with the correct email address (see Lab00 instructions), you can follow these steps to create a new repo: